tommybobbins/EKS_Cluster_Minimal_Setup/README.md

 $ tofu apply
 ````

 Note that the `cluster_endpoint_public_access_cidrs` inside `eks/eks.tf` should be configured for the IPs which are allowed to manage the cluster via kubectl/API.
-Because github uses more than 100 IPs, and only 100 allowed CIDRs being allowed for this parameter, it would be better to use github runners.
+Because github actions uses more than 100 IPs, and only 100 CIDRs are allowedin the allowlist, it would be better to use github runners.

 ## Kubernetes Deployment